lapinozz/lapinozz.github.io/_posts/2016-03-29-game-developement-in-assembly.markdown

 [this one]: http://www.primaryobjects.com/2013/01/27/using-artificial-intelligence-to-write-self-modifying-improving-programs/

 [livecoding]: livecoding.com
-[on my channel on livecoding] https://www.livecoding.tv/lapinozz/
+[on my channel on livecoding]: https://www.livecoding.tv/lapinozz/